roytang/blog/content/post/2008/08/transferring-files-to-n73-from-vista-using-bluetooth.md

 6. Back to the Vista PC, right-click the Bluetooth icon in the systray, then choose Add Device.

-7. Tick "My device is set up and ready to be found.&#8221; and click Next.
+7. Tick "My device is set up and ready to be found." and click Next.

 8. The wizard should list your phone.
 Choose the phone and click Next.

-9. Tick "Let me choose my own passkey&#8221;, and type a passkey.
+9. Tick "Let me choose my own passkey", and type a passkey.

-10. You get the message to "Please enter the passkey on your Bluetooth device now&#8221;, so do just that.
+10. You get the message to "Please enter the passkey on your Bluetooth device now", so do just that.

 11. The bluetooth connection should be all set up, to send a file to your N73, right-click the bluetooth icon and click Send a file